-Campaign Message Development: Make a Message Using the Seven Cs Method
+Campaign Message Development: Use the Seven Cs

 When I was a student at American University in the mid to late ’80s I had some remarkable teachers.
-Joel Bradshaw and Peter Fenn taught me about campaign messaging with a method I have never forgotten.
+Joel Bradshaw and Peter Fenn taught me about campaign message with a method I have never forgotten.

 They called it the Seven Cs.
 I am still a big fan of this method to remember the components of a good campaign message.
 If you can incorporate all seven Cs in your message you will be smooth sailing.